pce-uw-jscript400/w6-frontend-to-backend/README.md

 - [e] If there is no emotion for a post, hide the associated message on each post.

-- [ ] Show the user's username on the navigation when they are logged in as a link.
+- [e] Show the user's username on the navigation when they are logged in as a link.
 When clicked, go to a new page: `/users/<userId>/edit`

 - [ ] Create a page at `/users/<userId>/edit` that allows a user to update their `name`.
 On save, redirect them to their `/users/<userId>/posts` page.